10. Natural

 Discussion

-As much as humans have long wished for an ordered, moral universe, one that makes sense, the laws that govern the universe we actually have are mathematical and amoral.
-Good things happen to bad people, bad things happen to good people, all governed by the elegant but soulless laws of physics.
-Humanity made up things like karma, heaven and hell to give us the impression of a just universe to shield ourselves from the unpalatable truth that the control we have over our lives and fate is limited.
+As much as humans have long wished for an ordered, moral universe, one that makes sense, the laws that govern the universe are mathematical and amoral.
+Good things happen to bad people; bad things happen to good people.
+Our fate is in some part governed by the elegant but soulless laws of physics.
+Humanity made up things like karma, heaven and hell to give us the impression of a just universe to shield ourselves from the uncomfortable truth that the control we have over our lives is limited.
 Hard work, intelligence and diligence are all potent factors in deciding what sort of life we will have, but fate often comes in and overrules them all.
 It would be nice if the universe had some sort of innate justice, but it does not.

 The amoral universe

 Science and philosophy have long known that what happens in nature is not necessarily right or just, and hence philosophy has a concept called the “naturalistic fallacy”.
 To say something is natural and consider this a moral or intellectual defence of it is not enough.
 Massive outbreaks of deadly diseases used to be common; to intervene with modern medicine is not necessarily natural, but it is surely the most moral action available.
 Cannibalism, slavery, warfare, patriarchy, oppression and all manner of atrocities have long and fairly universal histories in all larger human societies.
-Human cannibalism is almost as old as meat-eating and predates our species, with our ancestors practising cannibalism over a million years ago.
+Studies on human cannibalism show we have been eating each other almost as long as we have been eating other species.
+Our ancestors were practising cannibalism over a million years ago, well before we evolved into homo sapiens.
 Is claiming cannibalism as natural a valid ethical defence of it?
+What about murder?
 Should a murderer be able to use the fact that people have always murdered each other as a defence in a court of law?
-If this defence doesn’t apply to humans, then why should it apply to all other members of the animal kingdom?
-Vegans don’t think we absolve our part in causing suffering by the fact that other people have done it now or in the past.
-Causing unnecessary suffering to sentient creatures requires a higher ethical justification than conformity or habit.
+If the "natural" defence doesn’t apply to murdering humans, then why should it apply to us murdering other species?
+As vegans, we don’t think our part in causing suffering is absolved by the fact that other people do it now or have done it in the past.
+Causing unnecessary suffering to sentient creatures requires a higher ethical justification than appealing to conformity or habit.

 Modernity and nature

 A respect for nature is obviously a good and important thing, especially given the limits of our knowledge and our poor history of intervening in natural systems.
 Even if eating animals is natural, to call the modern diet "natural" or the factory farming system "natural" is to render the word meaningless.
 It is almost a cold joke to call it natural when one of the primary drivers of the destruction of the natural world is the modern animal farming system.
 People who hunt wild animals with their own hands or with tools they made themselves might be able to make the claim that they are doing something natural, but that sort of system is no longer universalisable.
 Hunting in natural ecosystems is never going to feed billions of people meat multiple times a day or week.
 How we eat meat requires an unnatural system.
 We have long ago turned our backs on the wild, breaking the natural food chain and jettisoning our place in any sort of cycle consistent with the evolutionary system.
-The unnatural, oppressive animal confinement system of barbed wire, cages, and slaughterhouses, the controlled breeding of species, the pasture, which is the primary cause of deforestation, the third of crops grown for animal feed, these are unnecessary and primary things we need to transcend if our species wants to reclaim any sort of positive, compatible relationship with the natural world.
-Due to the modern industrial farming system, two-thirds of the bird mass in the world is composed of chickens.
+The unnatural, oppressive animal confinement system of barbed wire, cages, and slaughterhouses; the controlled breeding of species; the pasture, which is the primary cause of deforestation; and the third of crops grown for animal feed- these are unnecessary and primary things we need to transcend if our species wants to reclaim any sort of positive, compatible relationship with the natural world.
+Due to the modern industrial farming system, the majority of birds by mass in the world is composed of chickens.
 Well over nine-tenths of land-based animal mass is composed of humans and their livestock.
-Again, to appeal to nature in justifying this system is to render the term "nature' meaningless.
+Again, to appeal to nature in justifying this system is to render the term "nature" meaningless.

 Beyond the food chain